Python Like You Mean It¶

 Books and blogs can be great.
 I personally think that programming books can be overwhelming because they are required to be so complete; it is hard for a someone new to a language to distill the essentials of the Python language from hundreds of pages of text.
 Furthermore, it simply makes more sense to make this sort of material available digitally; users should be able to easily search the site, view it on mobile devices, copy code snippets, and know that the content is being kept up-to-date.

 Python is a relatively easy language to pick up, and it doesn’t require much rigor to make code work.
 Unfortunately, this means that there are many Python users out there who know enough to just get by, but lack a sound understanding of the language.
 You don’t want to get caught in the “know enough Python to be dangerous” zone; therein lies complacency, stagnation, and the genesis of a lot of bad code.
 You’ve got to Python like you mean it!

 I started learning to use Python in graduate school for my physics research, and I was so bad at using it.
-Fortunately, one of my labmates was more experienced and had the good sense to tell me that my code and workflow was terrible.
+Fortunately, one of my labmates was more experienced and had the good sense to tell me that my code and work flow was terrible.
 He pointed me to tooling, style guides, and documentation pages so that I could improve (I’d like to think that this resource would have been a huge help to me back then).
-I’ve been coding in Python for at least six years now, and I’ve taken to following the language, along with its new features and changes, quite closely.
+I’ve been coding in Python for at least eight years now, and I’ve taken to following the language, along with its new features and changes, quite closely.
 Currently I do machine learning research, and have served as a core developer for a machine learning library.
 I also love to teach, so this has been a fun project for me to take on!